tkelvinthuo/fuelCalc/research.md

-Variables to be used:-
+Variables to be used:-\
-Fuel type: petrol and diesel
+Fuel type: petrol and diesel\
-Fuel prices
+Fuel prices\n
 Vehicle type: suv, sedan, motorcycle, or truck Distance to be travelled
 Refuel points